Why I want people to

 22. "You seem to me to be a means to do something

-died to lay the groundwork to stop the
+died to lay the groundwork to stop the terrible things

-worse?
-Is there anything else that you would like to know about me
+there anything else that you would like to know about me

 and why I wrote you this evening?
-I do hope that you will be
+I do hope that you

-the tricks being used in the Art of Slow
+many of the tricks being used in the Art of Slow

 /Medical Doctor's name